andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 of what the neural network outputs for a given input vs. the actual expected output.
 You find the direction of change that minimizes the error (by finding the derivative), and move that direction.
-The implementation of Feed-forward backpropagation is found in many sources online and in literature, so let’s see the implementation in Haskell:
+The implementation of backpropagation is found in many sources online and in literature, so let’s see the implementation in Haskell:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkUntyped.hs#L58-96